vitkarpov/bem-core/common.docs/i-bem-js/i-bem-js-events.en.md

 The first argument the handler function gets is a jQuery object for the DOM event — [`{jQuery.Event}`](https://api.jquery.com/category/events/event-object/).

-This allows using the `stopPropagation` and `preventDefault` object methods for managing event propagation and the browser reaction to an event.
+This allows using the `stopPropagation` and `preventDefault` object methods for managing event propagation and the browser's reaction to an event.

 ```js
 BEMDOM.decl('my-block', {